 - Workshops and individual coaching in applying to your chosen Building Trades Apprenticeship and employment.

-At the completion of this program you will have:
+At the completion of this program the attendee will have:

-- The information necessary to choose your career path in construction.
+- The information necessary to choose a career path in construction.

 - Guidance and support from an experienced mentor in the construction industry.